Yleisnero/burningham/README.md

 # burningham
-Solve some riddles in the mysterious city Burningham (German: Brennender Schinken).
+Solve some riddles in the mysterious city Burningham.

 How to play:
   -Download/Copy the .py file